 How to Perform a Hotel Profitability Analysis

 Hotel profitability analyses should ideally happen monthly to monitor the business’s performance, with deeper dives performed quarterly or annually.
 The frequency of the analyses depends on the hotel’s size, market conditions, and management practices.
-During more in-depth examinations, hotel owners and managers develop strategies and goals for the financial health of the property in general and its revenue and profitability in particular.
+During more in-depth examinations, hotel owners and managers develop strategies and goals for the general financial health of the property, with a particular focus on revenue and profitability.

 Hotel profitability analyses are typically conducted by the hotel’s finance team, revenue specialists, and general managers.
 They collaborate to gather and interpret financial data from various sources, including the property management system (PMS), point-of-sale (POS) systems, and accounting systems.
-Insights from profitability analyses are used by various stakeholders, including owners, investors, department heads, and sales and marketing teams, to develop strategies, set goals, and monitor performance.
+Insights from profitability analyses are used by owners, investors, department heads, sales and marketing teams, and other stakeholders to develop strategies, set goals, and monitor performance.

 1. Gather and Review Financial Data